-As Within so Without
+As Within So Without

-As within so without ascertains the value of knowledge by the gold standard of self-knowledge.
+As Within so WithoutAs within so without ascertains the value of knowledge by the gold standard of self-knowledge.
 “The very essence of knowledge is self-knowledge,” said Plato, and the volumes of Socratic dialogues he would leave for following generations all sought to reinforce man’s learning by examining the observable world around him.

 As without so within was by no means exclusive to Greek wisdom.
 The Chinese philosopher Confucius lived at a time in which China was divided into warring states.
 In this delicate political reality, Confucius was prompted to explicate the rules of government that his country so desperately lacked.
 In the spirit of ‘as within so without’, his philosophy stressed that one could govern a country only as well as one had government over oneself.